LearnTeachCode/learning-log/README.md

   - I want to be able to *post comments directly on our published blog posts*, so that I'll get more feedback and can more easily provide feedback to my classmates.

-## Prioritized features for first prototype

-I think I can get away with only these features to have a working prototype that students can start using:

-- Log in with GitHub
-- Initialize a new GitHub repo on each student's user account upon initial login
-- Fill out a template of prompts for consistent structure and to help spark ideas
-- Simple front-end form to hide GitHub process in the background

 ## Next steps for building first prototype